MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sensors/connect-to-hardware.md

     }
    ```

-The For-loop is used to write the default configuration settings to the device registers.
+    The for-loop is used to write the default configuration settings to the device registers.

-3. Find the following code:
+1. Find the following code:

    ```cpp
    // Release the I2C bus lock
    WdfWaitLockRelease(pAccDevice->m_I2CWaitLock);